-When debt becomes too much to handle, you may be confused by the sea of options available to you, including debt settlement.
+When debt becomes too much to handle, you may be confused by the sea of options available to you.
 Debt settlement is when a company negotiates with your creditors on your behalf to reduce the amount you’ll pay.
 The rest of the debt is typically forgiven.

 Read on to discover why I chose these companies as the best debt settlement companies.
 I’ll also discuss whether debt settlement is the right choice for you, what you need to know about the process and its risks, alternatives to debt settlement, and how to avoid scams.

 As the largest debt settlement company in the nation, Freedom Debt Relief has enrolled over 600,000 clients in their program.
 They are one of the most experienced debt relief companies out there, having settled over $10 billion in debt since 2002.
 The company’s website clearly outlines the benefits of the Freedom Debt Relief program and provides reviews and testimonials from satisfied clients.
 With an affordable debt relief program that could significantly reduce what you owe, an online Client Dashboard where you can track your progress through their program, and customer service available every day of the week, Freedom Debt Relief is a leader in the debt settlement industry.
 The company is accredited and a founding member of the American Fair Credit Council, member of the platinum International Association of Professional Debt Arbitrators member and all of its Debt Consultants are IADPA certified.